Food and Journeys®

 Notes

 • Cook’s Tip #1: Keep the bones when cooking the chicken.
-It helps keep the meat moist and gives the macaroni soup a deeper flavor.
+It helps keep the meat moist and adds a deeper flavor to the macaroni soup.

 • Cook’s Tip #2: Discard the scum that floats when cooking the chicken.